 Professor Levi Waldron said this sounds like a “why not” proposal, and wanted to hear more reasoning as to why it could be harmful.

 Professor Renee Goodwin sought clarification asking is a faculty member could resume their place on the Committee after their sabbatical ends.
+The answer was Yes, they would resume their position once they returned from sabbatical.

 Christian stated he was surprised by the rule and this was only pointed out to him last spring.

-Mary Schooling mentioned that all important decisions are made in the fall, and it is a good opportunity for others to get involved during the spring without jeopardizing what happens in the fall.
+Mary Schooling mentioned that all important decisions are made in the fall, and the spring is a good opportunity for others to get APT experience without affecting what happens in the fall and that the vote should be postponed.

-Renee Goodwin agreed with Mary and said we should not delay, the guidelines were written for a reason.
+Renee Goodwin agreed with Mary and said we should delay the vote, and consider the guidelines carefully, which were written for a reason.

-In the interest of time, the Dean stated that we need to vote on this motion today.
+The Dean stated that we need to vote on this motion today and end the discussion.

 A vote was taken to delay, or not delay, the decision to allow School-Wide A.P.T. members on sabbatical to serve on the School-Wide A.P.T.
 Committee.